Night of Champions (2014)

-The 2014 Night of Champions was the eighth annual Night of Champions professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It took place on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee, and was the first Night of Champions event to air on the WWE Network, which launched in February.
+The 2014 Night of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the eighth annual Night of Champions and took place on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee.
+This was the first Night of Champions event to livestream on the WWE Network, which launched in February.
 The theme of the event was that every championship promoted on WWE's main roster at the time was defended.

 Eight matches were contested at the event.
 Of the five championships contested, three changed hands.
 The main event saw John Cena defeat Brock Lesnar by disqualification, after Money in the Bank holder Seth Rollins interfered in the match by attacking Cena, thus Lesnar retained his WWE World Heavyweight Championship.
 The event also saw AJ Lee defeat defending champion Paige and Nikki Bella to win her record-tying third WWE Divas Championship.
 This was also the last WWE PPV to date to feature Justin Roberts as a ring announcer as he would be released the following month.
 The event had 48,000 buys (excluding WWE Network views).
 The previous year's drew 175,000 buys.

 Production

 Background

 Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007.
-The 2014 event was the eighth event in the Night of Champions chronology.
+Announced on April 16, 2014, the 2014 event was the eighth Night of Champions.
 It was held on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee.
-In addition to traditional PPV, it was the first Night of Champions to air on WWE's online streaming service, the WWE Network, which launched earlier that year in February.
+In addition to traditional PPV, it was the first Night of Champions to livestream on the WWE Network, which launched earlier that year in February.
+Tickets went on sale on June 28.
 As per the theme of the event, every championship promoted on WWE's main roster at the time was defended.
 These included the WWE World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.